 The Head of School will make all decisions involving suspension after conferring with the teacher.
-Before suspension is implemented, the School will notify the student and parent/guardian.
+Before suspension is implemented, the school will notify the student and parent/guardian.
 A reasonable attempt will be made to hold a conference at which the parent/guardian, teacher, and Head of School will examine the situation and the reasons for suspension.
 All schoolwork missed during these days must be made up.
+If the student is not fully able to complete classwork, it may affect their credit received.
 If a student receives an In-School Suspension, the student is prohibited from attending any after school events, extended care, or school function on the day of the assigned suspension.
 If a student receives an Out-of-School Suspension, the student is prohibited from entering the school building and/or school grounds during school hours, including extended care hours and school functions on the assigned suspension day.